khalido/blog/content/post/PyConAu2018.md

 > This talk will tell the story of a foster fail, how Python helped to save the life of a rescue dog and how the initial medication feeder grew from a single IoT device into a full Internet of Dog (IoD) madness.
 I will show the design and implementation of the initial Python-based medication feeder, what we have learned from running it over the summer and how it has continued to grow into a multi IoT device, Python-powered, full dog carer solution.
 There will be microservice architecture drawings, Python code, and, of course, pictures of the dog! [#](https://2018.pycon-au.org/talks/45067-how-python-saved-a-rescue-dog-a-foster-fail-story/)

-- Works at [ANSTO](https://www.ansto.gov.au/research/facilities/australian-synchrotron/overview) - works on scientific software in Python
+- Andreas Moll - [twtr](https://twitter.com/SciAndreas) - Works at [ANSTO](https://www.ansto.gov.au/research/facilities/australian-synchrotron/overview) - works on scientific software in Python
 - were fostering a dog, Willow - fostering: look after for a limited time and prepare for adoption
 - Willow was badly treated by previous owner and needed anti-anxiety medication every 8 hrs
 - 4 weeks of meds, improved Willow a lot.
 But then they both went back to work, and nobody had adopted Willow.
 So they had two issues: monitor Willow and afternoon medication